unnus/unnus/content/medical/little-known-orthodontic-marketing-ideas-2020-examples.md

 Another great example is Dr. Charles Gemmi from Orthodontics Limited, He regularly writes about all things orthodontic.

 ![](/assets/images/orthodontic-marketing-blog-writing.jpg)
-As a result, Orthodontics’ limited websites gain massive amounts of traffic each month.
+As a result, His practice website, gain massive amounts of traffic each month from Google.

 ![](/assets/images/orthodontic-marketing-seo.jpg)